wasabigeek/blog/content/blog/window-function-calls-an-introduction/index.md

 ---
-title: Window Function Calls - An Introduction
+title: Window Function Calls in Postgres - A Visual Introduction
 date: "2020-12-31T21:56:03.284Z"
-description: "Grok the basics of window function calls with pictures!"
+description: "What is a Window Function Calls?
+The why and the how, explained with pictures for maximum grok-ability."
 published: true
 ---